Matt-Eva/react-css-and-file-structure/README.md

  There are many acceptable and logical ways to structure a React app - this is just one method / technique.

 The most important aspect of file structure is consistency.
 If you find a preferred method, be sure to use that throughout your file structure.

+I'd recommend forking, cloning, and opening this app while reading through the README.
+You can reference the code in our files as examples of the concepts discussed in this README.

  ## File Structure